Legislative & Court Services Department

 When in doubt regarding release, staff can use the RD/AD tools – the FOI & Access Information Directory, the Staff Guide to FOI booklet, and the Community Services Directory.
 In addition, the Records &Information staff are available to provide advice and guidance.

-When a requester is referred to the Records &Information Section, R&I staff contact the requester, discuss the nature of the request and type of records at issue and determine whether the matter can be handled informally or must go through a request under the Act.
+When a requester is referred to the Records &Information Section, Information Management and Privacy staff contact the requester, discuss the nature of the request and type of records at issue and determine whether the matter can be handled informally or must go through a request under the Act.
 R&I staff also act as liaison between the public and various departments to facilitate quick and easy access to records determined to be public records.

-If it is determined that the information would typically not be accessible through public channels, the R&I staff explain how the request process works under the Act and assist the requester with completing his/her request.
+If it is determined that the information would typically not be accessible through public channels, the Information Management and Privacy staff explain how the request process works under the Act and assist the requester with completing his/her request.

-It is felt that through discussions with the Records &Information staff, most issues are resolved without the formal use of the Municipal Freedom of Information and Protection of Privacy Act.
+It is felt that through discussions with the Information Management and Privacy staff, most issues are resolved without the formal use of the Municipal Freedom of Information and Protection of Privacy Act.
 Accordingly, fees for requests for information outside of the Act are based on the City of Barrie’s Fee By-law.

 The City’s Fees By-law outlines permitted charges for documents outside of the formal access process.
 The by-law permits charging for search and preparation time the same as under FOI. ($7.50 per 15 minutes) Photocopy costs are 20¢ per page.

-The City of Barrie organizational structure is based on the Commission system with three General Managers – Community Operations, Corporate Services and Infrastructure, Development and Culture.
+The City of Barrie organizational structure is based on the Commission system with two General Managers – Infrastructure & Growth Management, and Community & Corporate Services.

 The following list sets out some examples of information organized by Department that the City routinely makes available to the public either through the website or in hard copy.
 The listing is not comprehensive but serves as a basic guide to the public and staff.